grumpa/gallery_preparator/README.md

  gallery preparator
 ====================

+App creates photo galleries in bulk.

+Source directory contains serveral subdirectories with photos.

-Prepare photo gallery in bulk from source directory.
-Program converts photos to required size perserving ratio.
+Program converts photos to destination direcories in required size perserving ratio.

 It also generates thumbnails subdirectory.

-Target is usable as source for photo galleries written for web or simply generated by javascript apps like http://galleria.io/ (it is what I really do).

-As last step in bulk transformation you can rotate pictures - in bulk also.
+After transformation of gallery you can rotate pictures - in bulk also.

 Gallery_preparator also saves file "description.inc" in target directory.
 This file is PHP style config file containig name for the gallery, detailed description and id of title photo.

+Target is usable as source for photo galleries written for web or simply generated by javascript apps like http://galleria.io/ (It is what I use).

 Program works in console and it asks for parameters (source dir, target dir, size of photos,...).
+You can also use its "core" module separatelly for bulk conversion in your program environment.

 i18n